Fiat

 - eligible for the Mille Miglia

-After delivery, the car was used by racing driver Elsie Wisdom.
-She was an experienced driver and her husband was a very well known English motoring journalist.
-She successfully competed at Brooklands in 1936 and finished 3rd overall with her ladies team.
-And she did this with the highest speed of 75.12 miles per hour.
+After delivery, the car was said to be used by racing driver Elsie Wisdom.
+She was an experienced driver and her husband was a well-known English motoring journalist.
+She successfully competed at the Brooklands circuit in 1936 and finished 3rd overall with her ladies team finishing with the highest speed of 75.12 miles per hour.
+The all-feminine team of Miss D. Chaff participated with 3 cars that year.
 In addition, she came 4th in the “light car club rally relay” at Brooklands.

 The car has a German registration and can be inspected by appointment.
 A lifting platform is of course also available for this purpose.